Benzion Netanyahu: Biography

-Benzion Mileikowsky (Note: Bencyjon Milejkowski, /pl/; Бенцион Милейковский, /ru/.) (later Netanyahu) was born in Warsaw in partitioned Poland, which was under Russian control, to Sarah (Lurie) and the writer and Zionist activist Nathan Mileikowsky.
+Benzion Mileikowsky (later Netanyahu) was born in Warsaw in partitioned Poland, which was under Russian control, to Sarah (Lurie) and writer and Zionist activist Nathan Mileikowsky.
 Nathan was a rabbi who toured Europe and the United States, making speeches supporting Zionism.
 In 1920 the Mileikowsky family immigrated to Mandatory Palestine.
 After living in Jaffa, Tel Aviv, and Safed, the family settled in Jerusalem.
 Once in Palestine, Nathan Mileikowsky began signing some of the articles he wrote "Netanyahu", and his son later adopted this as his own surname.
 It was a common practice for Zionist immigrants at the time to adopt a Hebrew surname.
 Nathan Mileikowsky had also used the pen name "Nitay".
 Benzion Netanyahu studied at the teachers' seminary and the Hebrew University of Jerusalem.
 Although his father was a rabbi, Benzion was secular.
 His younger brother, mathematician Elisha Netanyahu, became dean of sciences at the Technion.

 In 1944, Netanyahu married Tzila Segal (1912–2000), whom he met during his studies in Palestine.
 The couple had three sons: Yonatan (1946–76), former commander of Sayeret Matkal, who was killed in action leading Operation Entebbe; Benjamin (b.
 1949), Israeli Prime Minister (1996–99, 2009–2021, 2022–); and Iddo (b.
 1952), a physician, author, and playwright.
 The family lived on Haportzim Street in the Jerusalem neighborhood of Katamon.
 Tzila Netanyahu died in 2000.